MileHacker Logo

 Main medical centers in Manchester include Manchester Royal Infirmary (MRI) and Salford Royal Hospital, offering accident and emergency (A&E) services.
 Pharmacies like Boots and Superdrug, and independent pharmacies, are widely available for over-the-counter medications and advice.

-Always have important contacts and documents accessible.
+Always possess important contacts and documents accessible.

 Crime & Safety